Cuyama Valley: Geography

-The Los Padres National Forest lands are adjacent to the Cuyama Valley on the south, east, and northwest sides.
+The Los Padres National Forest lands are adjacent to the Cuyama Valley on its south, east, and northwest sides.
 Much of the land to the northeast, including most of the Caliente Range, is managed by the U.S. Bureau of Land Management (BLM).

 Geology

-Geologically, the valley is an alluvium-filled synclinal basin, at an elevation of approximately 2,000 to 2,500 feet (600 to 800 meters).
+The valley is an alluvium-filled synclinal basin, at an elevation of approximately 2,000 to 2,500 feet (600 to 800 meters).
 Most of the rocks are sedimentary, and the Miocene-age Monterey Formation outcrops to the south, in the foothills of the Sierra Madre.
 Pliocene and Pleistocene sedimentary formations occur in the foothills along the south side of the valley as well.
 The large Morales Thrust Fault separates the abruptly-rising block of the Caliente Range from the valley itself on the north.
 Scenic badlands occur in the upper reaches of the valley, north and northeast of Pine Mountain Summit; they are reachable from Route 33 via Lockwood Valley Road.